 Can you take perfume on board in your carry on?

 Although we have already mentioned that you cannot take perfume that is larger than 3.4 fluid ounces through airport security, you can actually take a larger bottle than that on the aircraft with you in your carry on luggage.

 The reason for that is you can purchase it in one of the stores at the airport (perhaps in a duty free shop if traveling internationally) after you pass through the security checkpoint.
-Most airlines, particularly when flying internationally, don’t miss a trick to get a few extra bucks out of you by bringing around a trolley selling perfumes etc so you can also buy some then.
+Most airlines, particularly when flying internationally, don’t miss a trick to get a few extra bucks out of you by bringing around a trolley selling perfumes etc so you can also buy some during the flight.

 All duty free perfume, alcohol etc bought in a duty free shop can be carried on board in addition to your carry on baggage allowance.

 The same thing applies to any liquids such as water, deodorant, sun cream, body lotion etc.